dsafxP/IconPackApp/README.md

 # IconPackApp ![GitHub License](https://img.shields.io/github/license/dsafxP/IconPackApp)

+> [!IMPORTANT]
+> This is the `curses` based version of the app, offering support for legacy systems and a smaller build size.

-A simple Textual‑based TUI app to apply custom game icons (“styles”) to your Steam games.
+A simple TUI app to apply custom game icons (“styles”) to your Steam games.

 ## Getting Started